What striking Hollywood writers and actors fear about AI replacing roles

 One of the proposals, as explained by SAG-AFTRA’s national executive director and chief negotiator Duncan Crabtree-Ireland, feels like it is straight out of dystopian science fiction series Black Mirror.

-“If you think that’s a groundbreaking proposal, I suggest you think again,” Mr Crabtree-Ireland said.
+“If you think that’s a groundbreaking proposal, I suggest you think again.”

-A statement from the Alliance of Motion Picture and Television Producers (AMPTP), that represents the studios, claims the “groundbreaking AI” proposal “protects actors’ digital likenesses for SAG-AFTRA members”.
+A statement from the Alliance of Motion Picture and Television Producers (AMPTP) that represents the studios claimed the “groundbreaking” proposal “protects actors’ digital likenesses for SAG-AFTRA members”.

 Watch Apple TV+ free for 7 days